VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

   -http.shutdownDelay duration
     	Optional delay before http server shutdown.
 During this delay, the server returns non-OK responses from /health page, so load balancers can route new requests to other servers
   -httpAuth.password string
-    	Password for HTTP servers' Basic Auth.
+    	Password for HTTP server's Basic Auth.
 The authentication is disabled if -httpAuth.username is empty -httpAuth.username string
-    	Username for HTTP servers' Basic Auth.
+    	Username for HTTP server's Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password -httpListenAddr string
     	TCP address to listen for http connections.
 See also -httpListenAddr.useProxyProtocol (default ":9428") -httpListenAddr.useProxyProtocol